Taj-e Haydari

-The Taj-e Haydari (تاج حیدر, "Haydar's Crown"), was a type of headdress introduced circa 1501–1502 during the early Safavid era in Iran, when the future Shah Ismail captured Tabriz.
-The headdress consisted in a cap with a tall red projection, often wrapped in a white turban around its base.
+The Taj-e Haydari (تاج حیدر), was a type of headdress introduced circa 1501–1502 during the early Safavid era in Iran, when the future Shah Ismail captured Tabriz.
+The headdress consisted of a cap with a tall red projection, often wrapped in a white turban around its base.
 The tall red projection has 12 sides, in memory of the twelve Shiite imams (a symbol of Twelver Shi'ism), and may be complemented by a red plume in the center.

 The headdress was originally invented by, and named after Shaykh Haydar (1456–1488), father of Ismail I, founder of the Safavid dynasty.
 According to a legend, Haydar saw the new headdress in a dream.

 The Taj-e Haydari became a rallying sign for the new dynasty, and is also a chronological marker for artistic works of the period.
 The Taj-e Haydari is the reason why the partisans of the Safavids were called "Qizil bash" ("Red head") by the Turks.

 This headgear differed from the Turkman taqiya, which consisted in a kolah conical cap with a turban.
 The Mughal Tāj-i 'Izzat may also have been created in response to the Taj-e Haydari.